jentery/506v3/index.md

 * Revisions statement (due Dec.
 15; 10% of your final mark): 300-400 words outlining significant revisions you would make to your responses to Prompts 1-7.

 I suggest dedicating 6 to 9 hours of study each week to this seminar, plus 3 hours for the weekly seminar meetings.
 Of course, 6 to 9 hours per week is only a guideline.
 You may find that you need more or less time depending on the activity, your preferences, and your own familiarity with the work and materials involved.

+# Schedule

+The seminar schedule is below.
+It's subject to change, and I will announce any changes 1-2 weeks in advance.
+I will *not* use changes to increase your workload.

+You will find most assigned materials in the course reader.
+I link to them if they are *not* in the reader.

+You'll also notice that I like to recommend related materials, which may also appear in the course reader, but *I in no way expect you to read or study what I recommend.* We can't read all the things, and I know you've a lot to juggle in a single term.
+I refer to related materials for the sake of scholarly integrity and in case you with to follow a particular trajectory across game studies.
+I may also mention these related materials during seminar discussions.
+If I fail to define a term they use or an argument they make, then please don't hesitate to tell me.
+I'll clarify.

+One other thing to know about me before we proceed: *I'm a planner, I always over-plan, and I’ll opt for care in every instance.* If the workload becomes too much, or the seminar starts to struggle with scope creep, then we’ll cut material.
+I’ve planned for the maximum in advance, under the assumption that we won't get to everything.
+And that's totally fine.